It’s PIE day AND PI day (March 14th) and so in honor of the day I am going to share my favorite PEACH PIE RECIPE.

 - If the crust begins to darken before the pie finishes baking simply take a couple of long strips of foil a couple of inches wide and place around the edges of the crust while baking.
 Usually I can wrap an entire pie crust all the way around with 2 long strips or they make a very cool silicone pie crust shield HERE.

-- It has to cool all the way (3 to 4 hours) before you cut it, otherwise you will be cutting soup!
+- It has to cool all the way (1-2 hours) before you cut it, otherwise you will be cutting soup!

 Last Summer, we stopped and bought the peaches below on a road trip.
 It was an impromptu stop and we were thrilled to find an orchard loaded with seasonal favorites including peaches.